hikchoi/cv/data/cv/body.md

 - Managed and improved DevOps pipelines
     - Standardized infrastructure using Terraform to manage cloud resources, leading to transparent and efficient management of AWS resources
     - Minimized cost of maintaining cloud infrastructure in AWS without sacrificing scalability and resiliency by carefully orchestrating instances and employing right-sizing techniques.
-- Lead early effort of standardized internal operations
+- Led early effort of standardized internal operations
     - Documented and standardized large in-house APIs across hundreds of routes, enabling spec-first development
     - Established and emphasized a documentation-friendly working environment and contributed various operational standards and methodologies to efficiently transfer knowledge.
     - Promoted effective communication methodologies that improved communication quality.